-Skirt steaks are a smaller, flat cut of beef with an intense flavor.
+Skirt steaks are a small, flat cut of beef with an intense flavor.
 The key to keeping skirt steaks from getting tough and chewy is to make sure you slice them very thinly against the grain.
 Having an acidic marinade also helps to tenderize the meat, but works best as a quick marinade since the acid can go too far and make the meat feel mushy.
-Spicy and smoky chipotle peppers and garlic powder round out the marinade and a fresh tomato salsa is spiked with roasted poblano peppers for another dash of heat.
-If you’re looking to cut down the heat in this recipe you can swap in 1 tbsp sweet paprika for the chipotles and sweet bell peppers for the poblanos.
+Spicy and smoky chipotle peppers and garlic powder round out the marinade and a fresh tomato salsa spiked with roasted poblano peppers adds another dash of heat.
+If you’re looking to tame the flames in this recipe you can swap in 1 tbsp sweet paprika for the chipotles and bell peppers for the poblanos.

 Chipotle Skirt Steak

 - 1 ½ lb skirt steak, trimmed

 - 2 chipotle peppers in liquid, minced

 - 1 lime, juiced, divided

 - 8 oz pre-seasoned yellow rice

 - ½ cup cilantro, chopped

 2) In a medium bowl, stir together 2 minced chipotle peppers, ½ the lime juice, 2 tbsp brown sugar, 1 tsp garlic powder, and 1 tsp salt.
 Add 1 1/2 lbs skirt steak, massaging the marinade into the steak.
 Vacuum seal the steak, place skirt steak in a Suvie pan, cover with water, and place in bottom zone of Suvie.

 3) Add the diced poblano peppers to a second Suvie pan and place in top of Suvie.
 Enter settings below and cook now or schedule.
 Place 8 oz yellow rice in a Suvie rice pot and place in Suvie Starch Cooker.
 Fill reservoir, enter settings for long grain rice, and cook now or schedule.